liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

 | mean total speedup | baseline | `1.5144x` |

 Decision: this is now the strongest evidence for the high-value path.
-The custom backward reduces backward cost substantially on the coupled recurrence, with exact outputs/loss and small absolute gradient differences.
+The storage/replay reduces backward cost substantially on the coupled recurrence, with exact outputs/loss and small absolute gradient differences.
 It is still a tiny benchmark, so the next step is a longer-step or production-chunk gate before wiring anything into `acoustic_kernels.py`.